stefets/stagedings/README.md

 All files in this repository are released under the terms of the GNU General Public License as published by the Free Software Foundation;
-either version 2 of the License, or (at your option) any later version.
+either version 2 or later of the License.

-For more details, please read the LICENSE file.